Data Processing Agreement

 - Processor: Except Integrated Sustainability BV, operating the BoostGood platform ("BoostGood," "Processor," "we," or "us")

-This DPA is entered into pursuant to Article 28 of the General Data Protection Regulation (EU) 2016/679 ("GDPR") and governs the processing of personal data by the Processor on behalf of the Controller in connection with the Service.
+This DPA is entered into pursuant to Article 28 of the General Data Protection Regulation (EU) 2016/679 ("GDPR") and governs the processing of personal data by BoostGood on behalf of the Controller in connection with the Service.
+It should be read alongside the BoostGood Privacy Policy v2.5, which describes the two-plane data architecture in full.

 1. Definitions